 OK, so you’ve survived the first few cold snaps with no freeze-up problems.
 However, today you woke up or came home to no water.
 Since you didn’t have any freeze-up problems before, you can be pretty much assured that your heat tape has gone out.
 When a heat tape goes, it goes.
 There’s no fixing it.
 Just plan on replacing it.
-Typical life of a properly-installed heat tape is 3-5 years.
+The typical life of a properly-installed heat tape is 3-5 years.

 Could I have prevented my pipes from freezing?
 Yes.
 If someone was home, you could have prevented your pipes from actually freezing if you had installed an alarm on your waterline.
 The device would have detected that your pipes were nearing the freezing point and sounded an alarm.
 The alarm is a signal for you to turn on your water so your pipes don’t freeze, and then to investigate your heat tape.